 - 1. Central Administration maintains a schedule of vacation rates.
 Rates are determined by negotiations with the funding bodies, authorized by the Board of Directors and at least meets the minimum requirements of the Employment Standards Act. - 2.
-Specific rates for each employee are based on their anniversary date and calculated as follows: - a.
+Specific rates for employees are based on their anniversary date and calculated as follows: - a.
 First year 6% of earnings. - b.
 Second year 8% of earnings. - c.
 After five complete years, vacation pay will increase at the rate of .4% per year until a maximum of 10%. - d.
 After 15 complete years 10.4% of earnings. - e.
 After 20 complete years 10.8% of earnings. - 3.
-All full-time employees are expected to take advantage of their full entitlement during their anniversary year. - 4.
-Part-time employees will receive their vacation earnings on every pay. - 5.
+Part-time employees will receive their vacation earnings on every pay.
+Entitlement is based on length of employment at April 1st and is calculated as follows: - a.
+First year 2 weeks - b.
+Two to Five years 3 weeks - c.
+Five + years 4 weeks - 4.
+All employees are expected to exhaust their Annual Vacation Entitlement during the year. - 5.
 Summer Support Workers and students will earn 4% vacation earnings on every pay. - 6.
 Vacation time cannot be taken during a probationary period. - 7.
-If an employee goes from full-time to part-time, accumulated vacation will be paid out prior to change to part-time status. - 8.
-Vacation accounts may not exceed the maximum annual entitlement unless prior approval has been given by the Manager and confirmed by the Executive Director.
-(Under Review at this time.)
+Upon the successful completion of the 6-month probation period, employees will gain access to vacation based on their eligibility. - 8.
+If an employee goes from full-time to part-time, accumulated vacation will be paid out prior to change to part-time status.

-- 9. Vacation time must be arranged and approved by the employee's immediate supervisor in consideration of the support requirements of the people receiving the support services.
-Vacation requests that exceed 3 weeks consecutively require approval from the Manager and/or Executive Director. - 10.
+- 9. Vacation accounts may not exceed the maximum annual entitlement unless prior approval has been given by the Manager and confirmed by the Executive Director.
+(Under Review at this time.) - 10.
+Vacation time must be arranged and approved by the employee's immediate supervisor in consideration of the support requirements of the people receiving the support services.
+Vacation requests that exceed 3 weeks consecutively require approval from the Manager and/or Executive Director. - 11.
 CLSMA shall make every reasonable effort to grant chosen vacations.
 It is recognized that the final decision around vacation schedules resides with the employer.
-Seniority may take precedence. - 11.
+Seniority may take precedence. - 12.
 In our payroll system your accumulated vacation earnings are converted into hours based on your current rate of pay.
 Therefore, the total number of vacation hours will change when an employee has an increase or decrease in their hourly pay rate.